-Recreational resources are primarily concentrated along the coastal regions of Tumon, Tamuning, Hagatna, Agana Heights, Asan, Barrigada, Chalanpago-Ordot, Mangilao, Mongmong-Toto-Maite, Piti, and Sinajana.
+Recreational resources are primarily concentrated along the coastal regions, along the western coast of Tumon-Tamuning, Hagatna, Sinajana, Agana Heights, and Asan villages and along the eastern coast Mangilao village.
 The western coast, particularly the Tumon-Tamuning and Asan villages contain marine recreational resources and historic/cultural attractions popularly visited by off-island tourists and resident population alike.
-Other notable recreational resources include: trails, scenic points, off-roading, and others (Figure 9.1-3).
-Table 9.1-4 lists current uses and accessibility of public recreational resources on non-DoD in Central Guam.
-Refer to Volume 9, Appendix G for the descriptions of the recreational resources discussed in this and other sections of the chapter.
+Other notable recreational resources include: trails, scenic points, and others (Figure 9.1-4).
+Table 9.1-3 lists current uses and accessibility of public recreational resources on non-DoD in Central Guam.
+Refer to Appendix G for the descriptions of the recreational resources discussed in this and other sections of the chapter.